iterami/Docs.htm/common/js/core.md

 ---

 ### `core_degrees_to_radians(args)`
-* Converts a number of degrees to radians.
+* Converts a number of degrees to radians and returns it.

 Arg      | Required? | Notes
 ---------|-----------|------